KeplerBoyce/tetris-tool/README.md

 ```

 ### Features
-Currently offers finesse practice (including optimal finesse on complex soft drops) and perfect clear setups and solutions for 1st, 2nd, 3rd, 4th, and 5th PC.
+Currently offers finesse practice (including optimal finesse on complex soft drops) and perfect clear setups for 1st, 2nd, 3rd, 4th, and 5th PC as well as DPC.
+An additional PC solve finder is always running, so if at any point a PC solution is found given the current board state, queue, and hold piece, it will display a picture of the solution and the order of placements.
+The solver is running on a separate thread to avoid interrupting the gameplay thread.

 ### Planned features
+- Additional separate thread for the setup finder.
+Typically the setup finder is extremely fast so it doesn't block gameplay as the solver would, but in situations with a large number of buildable setups, it does cause stuttering issues, so I plan to move this to a separate thread as well.
 - More PC setups as well as more advanced lookahead, such as identifying solve chances for various setups.
 - Stricter requirements for certain setups.
   - For 3rd PC, the setup finder will sometimes suggest extra T setups, for example, even when the piece on hold from 2nd PC is not a T piece (the setup is buildable with the given queue, it just won't work as intended since there is no second T coming in the future).